After nearly 9 months of blissful anticipation (and sometimes trepidation), our son was finally brought to this world one fateful day in April.

 His arrival in this world meant everything to my husband and I – both of us wanting a shot at building the perfect parent-child relationship – despite the severe lack of REM sleep, the diaper changing marathons, the blood (mine, thanks to the C-section), sweat (mostly my husband’s, who did more than his fair share of parental heavy lifting, literally and figuratively) and tears (all of ours, including the baby, albeit for vastly different reasons).

 All that matter is, our lives have changed for the better (for the most part).
-Even when the going gets tough, any lingering doubt shatters when my heart radiates happiness at the faint trace of a smile from Leo.
+Even when the going gets tough, any lingering doubt shatters when my heart radiates happiness at the faint trace of a smile.

 Alas, I’m starting to sound like a mom blogger.

 In an ideal world where time is plentiful and babies wipe their own butts, I might seriously consider starting a mom blog called Casual Mommy Talk.
 It’s got a nice ring to it, doesn’t it?

 Anyhow, a lengthy prose about the joy and challenges of new parenthood is probably not what you’re here for.

 You’re hoping to find the answers to the not-so-glamorous baby-related questions you secretly want to ask.
 You know, the ones that are about the practical side of things… ahem, money.
 Perhaps you’re in the process of becoming a parent.
 Maybe you’re still undecided on the whole baby thing.
 Or you just want to chill out here, which is totally cool too.

 Now let’s pretend we’re sitting face-to-face at a coffee shop catching up like old friends.
 After I show you the umpteenth video of my baby hiccupping, you can’t contain your curiosity any longer.
 So you place your frothy hand-crafted latte on the table, put on a sassy face and begin your cross-examination.

 “So uh… Flora, do you know how much you guys have spent on the baby so far?”